Rekord/rekord/README.md

 - Polymorphic relationships for `hasOne`, `belongsTo` & `hasMany`
 - Extend an existing model
 - Horizontal scaling with sharding
-- Look at a subset of models with `model.where( properties to match or custom function )`
+- Look at a subset of models with `model.filtered( properties to match or custom function )`
 - Query REST API with `model.query( URL or HTTP options )`
 - Fetch a single model from the REST API with `model.fetch( key )`
 - Load bootstrapped data with `model.boot( model or array of models )`